A Two-Day Consulting Experience

 You’ll have plenty of guidance and support on this project.
 We encourage people to take charge of their work, but we also help each other.

-During the three days you’ll spend at our office in Scottsdale or one of our university partner locations, your time will be divided among training with our managers, working on the case, collaborating with other externs, and coaching on your progress.
-Lunch and dinner will be provided.
+During the two days you’ll spend at our office in Scottsdale or one of our university partner locations, your time will be divided among training with our managers, working on the case, collaborating with other externs, and coaching on your progress.

 Throughout, there’ll be plenty of opportunities to get to know Equity Methods professionals at all levels.
 We think that’s the best way to give you a feel for the day-to-day challenges and practical realities of a career in consulting.
 It’ll also show you the kind of culture we at Equity Methods have to offer.

 - Your resume (be sure to include your GPA)

 - A major in accounting, finance, economics, or a related analytical field

 - Freedom to choose a permanent position upon graduation (not already committed to another employer or program)

 - Resourcefulness and intellectual curiosity